Career Quiz and Most Suitable Personality.

 There are 3 answers to each question: Dislike, Okay and Like.

-Answer “Dislike” if you tell yourself “Ugh… Sounds boring” or “I’m not sure” Answer “Okay” if you tell yourself “Umm… I think I will be okay with that” Answer “Like” if you tell yourself “Yes, I’m interested”
+Answer “Okay” if you tell yourself “Umm… I think I will be okay with that”

 Ready?
 Let’s start

-You’re interested in therapy and counseling like principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance.|
+|You are interested in principles, methods, and procedures for diagnosis, treatment, and rehabilitation of physical and mental dysfunctions, and for career counseling and guidance.|

-You’re interested in customer and personal service like customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.|
+|You are interested in principles and processes for providing customer and personal services.
+This includes customer needs assessment, meeting quality standards for services, and evaluation of customer satisfaction.|

-|Prepare and maintain records and case files, including documentation such as clients’ personal and eligibility information, services provided, narratives of client contacts, and relevant correspondence.
+|Prepare and maintain records and case files, including documentation such as clients’ personal and eligibility information, services provided, narratives of client contacts, or relevant correspondence.|

 |Develop rehabilitation plans that fit clients’ aptitudes, education levels, physical abilities, and career goals.|

 |You like working with, communicating with, and teaching people.|

 |You like helping or providing service to others.|

 |You like working with ideas, and require an extensive amount of thinking.|

 |You like searching for facts and figuring out problems mentally.|

 |You like working with forms, designs and patterns.|

-|You like work that requires self-expression and it can be done without following a clear set of rules.|
+|You like work that requires self-expression and work that can be done without following a clear set of rules.|

 Now count how many points you have.